OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 The source code should be checked that cryptographic algorithms are up to date and in-line with industry standards.
 This includes, but is not limited to outdated block ciphers (e.g. DES), stream ciphers (e.g. RC4), as well as hash functions (e.g. MD5) and broken random number generators like Dual_EC_DRBG.
 Please note, that an algorithm that was certified, e.g., by the NIST, can also become insecure over time.
 A certification does not replace periodic verification of an algorithm's soundness.
 All of these should be marked as insecure and should not be used and removed from the application code base.

 Inspect the source code to identify the instances of cryptographic algorithms throughout the application, and look for known weak ones, such as:

-DES, 3DES[6]
+* DES, 3DES<sup>[6]</sup>
-RC2
+* RC2
-RC4
+* RC4
-BLOWFISH[6]
+* BLOWFISH<sup>[6]</sup>
-MD4
+* MD4
-MD5
+* MD5
-SHA1 and others.
+* SHA1 and others.

-On Android (via Java Cryptography APIs), selecting an algorithm is done by requesting an instance of the Cipher (or other primitive) by passing a string containing the algorithm name.
-For example, Cipher cipher = Cipher.getInstance("DES");.
-On iOS, algorithms are typically selected using predefined constants defined in CommonCryptor.h, e.g., kCCAlgorithmDES.
+On Android (via Java Cryptography APIs), selecting an algorithm is done by requesting an instance of the `Cipher` (or other primitive) by passing a string containing the algorithm name.
+For example, `Cipher cipher = Cipher.getInstance("DES");`.
+On iOS, algorithms are typically selected using predefined constants defined in CommonCryptor.h, e.g., `kCCAlgorithmDES`.
 Thus, searching the source code for the presence of these algorithm names would indicate that they are used.
 Note that since the constants on iOS are numeric, an additional check needs to be performed to check whether the algorithm values sent to CCCrypt function map to one of the deprecated/insecure algorithms.

 Other uses of cryptography require careful adherence to best practices:
-For encryption, use a strong, modern cipher with the appropriate, secure mode and a strong key.
+* For encryption, use a strong, modern cipher with the appropriate, secure mode and a strong key.
 Examples:
-256-bit key AES in GCM mode (provides both encryption and integrity verification.)
+    * 256-bit key AES in GCM mode (provides both encryption and integrity verification.)
-4096-bit RSA with OAEP padding.
+    * 4096-bit RSA with OAEP padding.
-224/256-bit elliptic curve cryptography.
+    * 224/256-bit elliptic curve cryptography.

-Do not use known weak algorithms.
+* Do not use known weak algorithms.
 For example:
-AES in ECB mode is not considered secure, because it leaks information about the structure of the original data.
+    * AES in ECB mode is not considered secure, because it leaks information about the structure of the original data.
-Several other AES modes can be weak.
+    * Several other AES modes can be weak.
-RSA with 768-bit and weaker keys can be broken.
+* RSA with 768-bit and weaker keys can be broken.
 Older PKCS#1 padding leaks information.
-Rely on secure hardware, if available, for storing encryption keys, performing cryptographic operations, etc.
+* Rely on secure hardware, if available, for storing encryption keys, performing cryptographic operations, etc.

 #### Remediation

 Periodically ensure that the cryptography has not become obsolete.
 Some older algorithms, once thought to require years of computing time, can now be broken in days or hours.
 This includes MD4, MD5, SHA1, DES, and other algorithms that were once considered as strong.
-Examples of currently recommended algorithms[1] [2]:
+Examples of currently recommended algorithms<sup>[1], [2]</sup>:

-Confidentiality: AES-GCM-256 or ChaCha20-Poly1305
+* Confidentiality: AES-GCM-256 or ChaCha20-Poly1305
-Integrity: SHA-256, SHA-384, SHA-512, Blake2
+* Integrity: SHA-256, SHA-384, SHA-512, Blake2
-Digital signature: RSA (3072 bits and higher), ECDSA with NIST P-384 Key establishment: RSA (3072 bits and higher), DH (3072 bits or higher), ECDH with NIST P-384
+* Digital signature: RSA (3072 bits and higher), ECDSA with NIST P-384
+* Key establishment: RSA (3072 bits and higher), DH (3072 bits or higher), ECDH with NIST P-384

 #### References

 ##### OWASP Mobile Top 10
 * M6 - Broken Cryptography